kerrgarr/May-2022-Aircraft-Image-Classification/README.md

 To start, we want to
 1. visualize the dataset
 2. train a deep neural network to classify images of the different aircraft models

+Install dependencies using

+<code> python -m pip install -r requirements.txt </code>

+and if you are using conda use

+<code> conda env create aircraft.yml </code>
+<code> conda activate aircraft </code>

+Currently, in the folder code, you can train the models using a multi-layer perceptron model

+<code> python -m code.train -m mlp </code>

+We will work on CNN and more interesting models, too.

+This dataset is tricky; the image sizes are different, so I had to use transform.Resize() on the data.
+(I forced the images to be 64x64 which may hurt the accuracy of the model.
+Just as an aside, it would be good to cover data augmentation for image classification -- rotations, grayscale, resizing, etc.) There are also many family classes for the aircraft (70 categories!), so we may consider reducing this dataset to a subset for better handling and visualization.